mmerah/code-team-framework/config/agent_instructions/PLAN_VERIFIER_INSTRUCTIONS.md

     *   Is the sequencing of tasks logical?

 ## Output Specification
-You will generate a report in `FEEDBACK.md`.
+You MUST return your feedback report as a string.
+Do NOT create files - your entire output should be the report content.
 If you find no issues, state that clearly.
 Otherwise, for each issue you identify, you MUST format your feedback as follows:

 ```markdown
 ### Concern: [A brief title for the issue]